TRANS: Terrain-aware Reinforcement Learning for Agile Navigation of Quadruped Robots under Social Interactions: Unified Quadrupedal Navigation

 To account for the frequency discrepancy between the navigation and locomotion layers, we update $\hat{\mathbf{v}}_t$, $\mathbf{z}_t^l$, and $\mathbf{o}_t^l$ only after the locomotion policy has executed 10 control cycles.
 Both $\hat{\mathbf{v}}_t$ and $\mathbf{z}_t^l$ are latent features derived from the previous 10 observations, as defined in Eq.~(\ref{history_observation_locomotion}).
 This architecture allows us to omit explicit historical locomotion states, relying instead on the latent features from the most recent control step.
 This expanded state representation effectively integrates terrain awareness and implicit body contact information into the quadrupedal navigation process.

 \item To incorporate quadrupedal locomotion safety into the reward function, a penalty of -0.5 is added to Eq.~(\ref{rewardSocialNav}) whenever the robot falls, such as through illegal body contact with the ground.
-This additional term encourages the policy to prioritize stable locomotion, thereby enhancing the overall stability of quadrupedal social navigation.
+This additional term encourages the policy to prioritize stable locomotion, thereby enhancing the overall stability of quadrupedal navigation under social interactions.

 \item To facilitate more stable sim-to-real transfer, we penalize abrupt changes in angular velocity.
 Consequently, an additional regularization term is incorporated into Eq.~(\ref{rewardSocialNav}):

 \item The networks are expanded to accommodate the unified state $\mathbf{s}_t^{u,*}$.
 With the input dimensionality increasing to 118, the input shapes of the expanded networks are updated to (118,) for the actor and (120,) for the critic.
 Consequently, the network parameters defined in Section~\ref{social_navigation}-C are scaled to match these expanded input dimensions.